glennhenry/cs-notes/docs/theory-of-computation-and-automata/11-complexity-theory/complexity-theory.md

 Complexity class is the classification of problems into a common level of computational complexity.
 Grouping together similar problems in terms of complexity could help us to solve them.
 To analyze the behavior and the complexity of algorithms, [Turing machine](/theory-of-computation-and-automata/turing-machine) is often used.

-Terminology :
+Terminology:

-- **Decision problems** : Problem that requires yes-or-no answer.
+- **Decision problems**: Problem that requires yes-or-no answer.
 For example, determining whether number 7 is prime or not is a decision problem.
-- **Polynomial time** : Mathematical expression that involves one or more variables raised to non-negative integer powers, multiplied by coefficients.
+- **Polynomial time**: Mathematical expression that involves one or more variables raised to non-negative integer powers, multiplied by coefficients.
 For example, $n^1$ or simply $n$, $n^2$, $n^3$, $3n^2 + 3$.
 When we say a problem can be run in polynomial time, it means the running time of the algorithm for the problem grows no faster than a polynomial function of the input size.
-- **[Reduction](/theory-of-computation-and-automata/undecidability#pcp-proof)** : Reduction is a concept where we transform one problem into other problem.
+- **[Reduction](/theory-of-computation-and-automata/undecidability#pcp-proof)**: Reduction is a concept where we transform one problem into other problem.
 The purpose of this is to use the solution of another solved problem.
 For example, we have solved problem B, but haven't solved problem A. If we can somehow reduce problem A to problem B, then we can use the same solution of problem B to solve problem A.

 #### Time Complexity